 Animal Handling Docent:

-Animal Handling training is offered following basic training and 50 hours of volunteering (approximately six to12 months later).
-Animal handling training requires an additional three weeks of training and additional mentoring time.
+Animal handling training requires an additional three weeks of training and additional mentoring time beyond Docent training.

 - Animal Handlers must commit to interpreting with the animals at least 6 hours per month during the busy season (March through October) and 4 hours per month in the off season (November through February).